baukk/Gesture-Recognition/README.md

 ## Features

-- Detects and tracks hand landmarks in real-time.
+- Detects and tracks hand landmarks in real time.
-- Recognizes left and right hand gestures for mouse and keyboard control.
+- Recognizes left and right-hand gestures for mouse and keyboard control.
 - Control the mouse cursor and perform keyboard actions (e.g., move, click, swipe) using hand gestures.
 - Easily customizable for different hand gestures and actions.